xiaoluoboding/element-demi/README.md

 ## 💡 Inspiration

-This libary is inspired by [VueDemi](https://github.com/vueuse/vue-demi)
+This library is inspired by [VueDemi](https://github.com/vueuse/vue-demi)

 ## 📄 License